Mysia14/First-Vue-Project/README.md

 * Netlify page:[Netlify App](/)

  #### Code Review:
- - One the things that I have found interesting it was the usability of the components.:thumbsup:
+ :thumbsup: One the things that I have found interesting it was the usability of the components.
- - I had  diffiulties the think how to setting up the some v-syntax.
+ :disappointed:I had  diffiulties the think how to setting up the some v-syntax.
 I believe that I would need more time to undertand better.
 So even understanding the usuability of the components and the Vue Syntax it was a lillte hard to work on it.
 I will have to study more about in another moment, wiht no "due dates".
- - I aldo had many vulnerabilities while downloading the dependiecies and even using "npm audit fix" I wasnt able to fixe them all.